Sage-Bionetworks/challengeutils/docs/client/admin.rst

 Description
 ^^^^^^^^^^^

-Set the quota of an evaluation queue
+Set the quota of an evaluation queue.
+Quota options include the round starting date, round ending date, round duration, number of rounds, and submission limit.

 ..
 Warning::

-    This **will** erase all settings previously set for the queue, unless otherwise specified by the parameters when you run this command.

-Options
-^^^^^^^
+    When this command is used, **all settings previously set for the queue will be erased**.
+For any settings you do not want to update or remove, pass the original values into the optional parameters defined below.

+Positional
+^^^^^^^^^^

 .. program:: challengeutils setevaluationquota

+.. cmdoption:: eval_id

+    Evaluation ID on Synapse, e.g. ``9876543``

+Optional
+^^^^^^^^

 .. cmdoption:: --round_start